 There’s time for that later, but get good financial backing, and take the stress out of your life and the life of those you love.

 As a Christian, I would LOVE to give away more money.

 But after two children and a mortgage, we don’t have the option to give away as much as we’d like.

 Having our finances in order means we can be more generous and make a difference in the lives of people around us.

 I’ve seen some amazingly generous people around me lately, and they are downright inspiring.

 Be one of these people.

 Okay.
 So, I’m not completely anti-college, despite this article.
 College can be fun.
 You can learn a lot.
-But, I also think you can learn a lot of fluff.
+But I also think you can learn a lot of fluff.
 Furthermore, I think you will probably waste a lot of money that you may never recoup.
 Then college might end up feeling like a millstone around your neck.
-This is because college debt has the ability to choke the fun out of life, especially when the interest catches up with you.
+This is because college debt can choke the fun out of life, especially when the interest catches up with you.
 I just don’t think college is worth the fees in this day and age unless you’re sure it’s going to work for you.
 Please comment.
 I’d love to know your thoughts.